British model, fashion muse Stella Tennant dies at 50

 In 1999, Tennant married French photographer David Lasnet.
 She is survived by him and their four children.

-"From the first time I met Stella I was completely blown away," fashion designer Marc Jacobs said on social media.
-"Her beauty, style and body language combined with her manners, kindness, sense of humor and personality were like no other. loss."
+“From the first time I met Stella I was completely blown away,” fashion designer Marc Jacobs said on social media.
+“Her beauty, style and body language combined with her manners, kindness, sense of humor and personality were like no other. ...
+My condolences to David and her family.
+What a terrible, heartbreaking loss.”